Graves Disease (Thyroid Eye Disease)

 Overall, only about half of the people with Graves’ hyperthyroid disease will develop the related eye disease.
 Research has shown that several things are protective and will make it less likely that a person with the thyroid disease will get the eye disease too.
 Not smoking is the first of these – people with Graves’ should not smoke.
 Also, recent research indicates that statins (drugs usually prescribed for their cholesterol-lowering effect) may be protective.
 Finally, there is evidence that surgical removal of the thyroid gland may be protective.

 There are several options for treatment of the excessive thyroid hormone in people with Graves’ hyperthyroidism and these include surgical removal of the thyroid gland, ablation (destruction) of the thyroid gland with radioactive iodine, as well as the use of pills that suppress thyroid hormone production.
 Each of these surgeries has advantages and disadvantages and should be discussed with a qualified medical professional such as an endocrinologist.

 Treatment for the eye disease is typically initiated during the active phase while inflammation is evident, and sometimes involves oral and intravenous medications, radiation, eye drops, ointments, and prism glasses.
-Dr. Fante is one of a handful of Colorado specialists who commonly treat this disease.
+Dr. Fante and Dr. Goecks are one of the few Colorado specialists who commonly treat this disease.
 Treatment is then coordinated with primary care physicians or endocrinologists as needed.
 Also, it is important to note that tobacco use is very harmful in this disease and patients are admonished to stop smoking.